 Response to victim and family.

-Action may be taken to address issue with the year group/school if necessary, e.g. through class discussion/assembly Incident to be recorded.
-Incidents to be reported to the Governing Body on a termly basis.
+Action may be taken to address issue with the year group/school if necessary, e.g. through class discussion/assembly.
+Incidents to be recorded and reported to the Governing Board on a termly basis.

 Review of Progress and Impact.